Kembla Grange derailment: Court proceedings

 and was sentenced to 4 years and 6 months imprisonment, with a non-parole period of 2 years and 6 months.

 It is explained in the court judgement that the enter land and larceny charges relate to the events leading up to the derailment.

 Simpson cut through the fence of the nearby Wollongong Kart Raceway and stole a go-kart, wheeling it to a place adjacent to the train tracks.
 He had driven his partner's van with the intention of carrying the go-kart, and it was while moving the van to retrieve the go-kart that the van became stuck.

 Incident investigation

 The Office of Transport Safety Investigations in New South Wales conducted the incident investigation on behalf of the Australian Transport Safety Bureau.

+Further transport-related incidents

+Three years later on 25 July 2025, the same offender led police on a high speed chase through the nearby suburb of Unanderra.
+Simpson was driving a stolen blue Porsche when he smashed into a Mustang in Unanderra Industrial Park.
+He was arrested at the scene of the accident.